 6. Too Much Flexibility

 One of the biggest advantages of online learning is great flexibility: students can take courses at their own pace whenever and wherever they want.
-At the same time, when there’s too much of it, flexibility can be the biggest disadvantage too.
+Simultaneously, when there’s too much of it, flexibility can be the biggest disadvantage.

 7. Lack Of Human Contact

-One of the major limitations of the online learning experience is a lack of communication with classmates and teachers, which can be frustrating for some students.
+One of the major limitations of the online learning experience is a lack of communication with classmates and teachers, which can be frustrating.
 Moreover, studies show that social engagement and community components make students five times more engaged and 16 times more likely to finish the course.

 8. Too Bulky Chunks Of Information